aaronms1/Ai-Initializer-Project/annotations-mod/README.md

 ## Class Diagram

-The class diagram below provides an overview of the key classes and their relationships in the system:
+The following class diagram shows the relationship between the `@Bridge` annotation, the `BridgeRegistry`, the service classes, and the TypeScript frontend:

 ![Class Diagram](pumles/class.png)